 This event is made possible through an RBHS-IDEA Innovation Grant, and there is no cost to participating students.

-Ideally, the Global Health Case Competition will represent a wide variety of backgrounds and perspectives.
-Undergraduate and graduate students from any major or degree program, and from any Rutgers location, were invited to apply by the deadline of December 31, 2020.
+The Global Health Case Competition is intended to represent a wide variety of backgrounds and perspectives.
+Undergraduate and graduate students from any major or degree program, and from any Rutgers location, are eligible to participate.

-The Global Health Case Competition will require participation in organized didactics, information gathering, and ongoing team discussions to formulate a unique, population-driven solution for the assigned case.
-This requires a commitment of approximately two to four hours per week throughout the semester.
+The Global Health Case Competition requires participation in organized didactics, information gathering, and ongoing team discussions to formulate a unique, population-driven solution for the assigned case.
+The time commitment is approximately two to four hours per week.

-Important dates to keep in mind are the kickoff event on January 26, 2021, as well as the final presentations and award ceremony on April 6.
-Various educational sessions and workshops will be offered in February and March.
+Scheduled events include a kickoff, which was held on January 26, 2021, as well as the final presentations and award ceremony on April 6.
+Various educational sessions and workshops are offered throughout the case competition process.

 For more information, please contact firstname.lastname@example.org.